tmminimalist-sketch/meteora-invent/README.md

 Find the type of project you want to launch here

+1.[Quicklaunch](dbc/quicklaunch/README.md) - Launch token with default launch config.

-1. [Quickstart](dbc/quickstart/README.md) - A quick and easy way to launch your token.
+2. [Quickstart](dbc/quickstart/README.md) - A quick and easy way to launch your token and to customise token launch.

-2. [Scripts](dbc/script/README.md) - Some tools to help launch and buy tokens
+2. [Scripts](dbc/script/README.md) - Some tools to help launch and buy tokens.

 ## Repository Structure